-4. The Second Circuit affirmed in part and reversed in part.
+6. The Second Circuit affirmed in part and reversed in part.
 It agreed that Respondents had infringed Applicants' copyrights in the 146 works that Respondents reproduced and distributed in audiovisual recordings.
 Ex.1 at 15-18.
-But the Second Circuit nevertheless concluded that Sagan could not be held liable for direct infringement, because (according to the Second Circuit) liability for direct infringement "attaches only to 'the person who actually presses the button.'"
+But the Second Circuit nevertheless concluded that Sagan could not be held liable for direct infringement, because (according to the Second Circuit) liability for direct infringement "attaches only to 'the person who actually presses the button."
 Ex.1 at 29-31.
 In the Second Circuit's view, because Sagan instructed his employee Lundberg to copy the works at issue rather than literally performing the copying himself, Sagan could not face direct infringement liability.
 The Second Circuit also held that Respondents could obtain compulsory licenses without complying with the substantive requirements of 17 U.S.C. §115, because Respondents claimed that they had acquired the recordings and their accompanying rights from the people who originally made them-which meant, according to the Second Circuit, that the recordings were not "fixed by another" under §115(a) and so were not subject to the relevant statutory requirements.
 Ex.1 at 18-22.

-5. The Second Circuit's exceptionally narrow understanding of liability for direct infringement cannot be reconciled with the statutory text, this Court's precedent, or decisions from other federal courts of appeals, which have explicitly rejected the view that direct infringement requires showing that the defendant personally performed the physical act of unauthorized copying.
+7. The Second Circuit's exceptionally narrow understanding of liability for direct infringement cannot be reconciled with the statutory text, this Court's precedent, or decisions from other federal courts of appeals, which have explicitly rejected the view that direct infringement requires showing that the defendant personally performed the physical act of unauthorized copying.
 See, e.g., Society of the Holy Transfiguration Monastery, Inc. v.
 Gregory, 689 F.3d 29, 55-57 (1st Cir.
 2012).
 That is hardly surprising, given that the Second Circuit's view would let individual corporate executives effectively immunize themselves from direct infringement liability just by ordering their employees to do the copying for them.
 The Second Circuit's strained interpretation of "fixed by another" in §115 likewise conflicts with the plain meaning of the statutory text, and gives a free pass to Respondents and others to exploit illegal bootleg concert recordings as long as they buy those recordings from their unauthorized creators.
 Neither holding should be permitted to stand.

-6. Applicants' counsel, Paul D. Clement, was not involved in the proceedings below and requires additional time to familiarize himself with the record and research the legal issues presented in this case.
-Mr. Clement also has substantial argument and briefing obligations between now and the due date of the petition, including oral argument in Hendrix v.
-J-M Manufacturing Co., No. 21-56276 (9th

-Cir.) and oral argument in Maine Lobstermen's Ass'n v.
+8. Applicants' counsel, Paul D. Clement, was not involved in the proceedings below and requires additional time to familiarize himself with the record, research the legal issues presented in this case, and prepare a petition that fully addresses these important issues in a manner that will be most helpful to the Court.
+Although counsel has been working diligently in preparing this petition, Mr. Clement also has substantial argument and briefing obligations between now and the due date of the petition, including oral argument in this Court in Amgen Inc. v.
+Sanofi, No. 21-747 (U.S.), oral argument in Cline v.
+Sunoco, Inc. (R&M), No. 22-7018 (10th Cir.), and a supplemental brief in Maine Lobstermen's Ass'n v.
 Nat'l Marine Fisheries Serv., No. 22-5238 (D.C.
 Cir.).
+More time is required, commensurate with counsel's other responsibilities, adequately to research and brief the important issues posed by this matter.

-WHEREFORE, for the foregoing reasons, Applicants request that an extension of time to and including March 28, 2023, be granted within which Applicants may file a petition for a writ of certiorari.
+WHEREFORE, for the foregoing reasons, Applicants respectfully request that an extension of time to and including April 27, 2023, be granted within which Applicants may file a petition for a writ of certiorari.